paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 ### TraversalBasedRetriever

+The `TraversalBasedRetriever` uses openCypher queries to explore the graph from entity- and chunk-based start nodes.
+The retriever returns one or more search results, each of which comprises a source, topic, a set of statements, and a score:

 ```
 {
   "source": "https://docs.aws.amazon.com/neptune/latest/userguide/intro.html",
-  "topics": [
-    {
   "topic": "Amazon Neptune",
   "statements": [
+    "Amazon Neptune provides high performance for Resource Description Framework (RDF) model",
     "You can access Resource Description Framework model in Amazon Neptune using SPARQL query language",
-        "Amazon Neptune provides high performance for Resource Description Framework (RDF) model",
     "You can access Property Graph model in Amazon Neptune using openCypher query language",
     "Amazon Neptune provides high performance for Property Graph (PG) model",
     "You can access Property Graph model in Amazon Neptune using Gremlin query language"
-      ]
-    }
   ],
-  "score": 0.71
+  "score": 0.7
 }
 {
   "source": "https://docs.aws.amazon.com/neptune-analytics/latest/userguide/neptune-analytics-features.html",
-  "topics": [
-    {
   "topic": "Neptune Analytics and Neptune Database",
   "statements": [
     "Neptune Analytics and Neptune Database are related concepts",
     "Neptune Analytics allows loading graph data from Amazon S3 or a Neptune Database endpoint",
     "Neptune Analytics allows running graph analytics queries using pre-built or custom graph queries",
     "Javascript must be enabled to use the Amazon Web Services Documentation",
     "The document refers to conventions described at /general/latest/gr/docconventions.html"
-      ]
-    }
   ],
   "score": 0.44
 }